thoughtram/blog/_posts/2015-09-03-forward-references-in-angular-2.md

 date:       2015-09-03
 update_date: 2016-08-11
-summary:    "Even though we already covered many aspects of the dependency injection system in Angular 2 there are still some features left that we haven't covered yet.
-Some of them more bold and some more subtile.
-In this article we like to explore forward references.
+summary:    "In this article we like to explore forward references.
 Why they exist and how we can use them."

 categories:
   - angular